 W-2 Forms are provided by Paychex Services in late January.
-The Office Manager is to compare the records provided by Paychex and match them (or correct them) with SD5's Quickbooks Payroll records.
-The Semi-Monthly Payroll Report from Quickbooks (to include regular wages, overtime, standby pay, car allowance, vacation buy-out and Deferred Comp 457) should be used to verify correct reconciliation of payroll records.
+The Office District Manager is to compare the records provided by Paychex and match them (or correct them) with SD5's Quickbooks Payroll records.
+The Semi-Monthly Payroll Report from Quickbooks (to include regular wages, overtime, standby pay, car allowance, vacation buy out and Deferred Comp 457) should be used to verify correct reconciliation of payroll records.
 Discrepancies found are to be investigated and rectified with Paychex Services and/or in within SD5's payroll records.
 Investigation could include researching timesheets, CalPERS contribution records and further examination of Quickbooks records.
 If true discrepancies are found, Paychex will need to be notified, the erroneous form corrected and redistributed immediately (correction fees may apply).
-W-2 forms are to be provided to employees no later than February 1.
+W-2 forms are to be provided to employees no later than February 1.provided to staff upon the completion of the calendar year and are available online through the paychex flex portal system.

-All W-2s are scanned and stored in the Administrative/Finance Cabinet files in the District Office.
+All W-2s are scanned and stored in the Administrative/Finance Cabinet files in the District Office. available to print from the paychex flex portal

 1099 Forms are provided to Board Members, Private Contractors, Attorneys, Sole Proprietors, or other vendors that have been paid by SD5, whom may or may not have Federal ID numbers associated with their name.
-First, the Office Manager is to download the annual IRS instructions for reporting 1099 information as they can change (even slightly) from year to year.
+First, the Office District Manager is to download the annual IRS instructions for reporting 1099 information as they can change (even slightly) from year to year.
 Second, under Reports in Quickbooks, go to Vendors & Payables, and run the 1099 Summary Report for the prior calendar year.
 A) Review the vendor list for social security numbers used instead of Federal ID numbers.
 B) Contact all unspecified or unidentified vendors (no Fed ID #, no SS#) to confirm incorporation status.
 C) Cross-check the vendor's total payment amount for the year.
 If the amount is above the IRS' required minimum, create a 1099 for this vendor; if the annual compensation amount does not meet the IRS minimum, there is no need to create a 1099 for that vendor.
 Next, run the 1099 Detailed Report, customizing the report to reflect only the 1099ers' names for the prior calendar year.
 Based on the number of 1099 vendors, purchase the appropriate amount of 1099 & 1096 forms from your local office supply store (no CDs or download kits are necessary).
 Run a customized 1099 Summary report from Quickbooks to confirm names, SSN#s and amounts paid.
 You are now ready to run the 1099 forms purchased.
 These preliminary copies are to be distributed to the Vendors as soon as possible, after the New Year (no later than January 10th).
 During the next three weeks, vendors have the opportunity to contact you with corrections, requests or changes.
 If corrections are required, send the revised 1099 as soon as possible, as the final 1099 forms, as well as the correlating 1096 Form are due to the IRS no later February 28th.